Shaunlipy/ab-test/README.md

 #### Summary

 I didn't use Bonferroni correction since there aren't too many variables to test.
-Moreover, because the metrics I used are correlated, Bonferroni correction is not a good fit for this experiment.
+Besides our acceptance criteria need significance for each evaluation metric, Bonferroni correction is not a good fit for this experiment.

 If we use more number of metrics, we are more likely to make type I error (falsely reject the null hypothesis when the null is true.
 So by introducing the Bonferroni correction, we can reduce this error by reducing alpha.